mc3789cm/archon/README.md

 ```

 ### Compile into an Executable:
-The source code is packaged along with its dependencies and standalone Python
+The source code is packaged along with its dependencies and Python interpreter
-interpreter into a standalone executable.
+into a standalone executable.

 This means you don't need to keep Python (or make) installed in your system
-after installation.
+after installation (make is still required for uninstallation).
 ```bash
 make build
 ```